domoritz/tvcg-journal-typst/lib.typ

   set math.equation(numbering: "(1)")
   show math.equation: set block(spacing: 0.65em)

-  // Configure appearance of equation references show ref: it => {
+  // Configure appearance of all references - blue color with special equation handling show ref: it => {
-    if it.element != none and it.element.func() == math.equation {
+    set text(fill: rgb("#000080")) // NavyBlue (SVG color) for all references if it.element != none and it.element.func() == math.equation {
-      // Override equation references.
+      // Override equation references to show just the number link(it.element.location(), numbering(
-      link(it.element.location(), numbering(
         it.element.numbering,
         ..counter(math.equation).at(it.element.location())
       ))
     } else {
-      // Other references as usual.
+      // Other references as usual
       it
     }
   }